LengmoAngel/Temperature-and-humidity-sensor-reading/README.en.md

 2. Use git to manage code for the first time.
 If there are errors, be inclusive.
 3. I hope to help these people who are first contacting with arduino and are at a loss like me.

+####About problem
+1. Please ask in Commentary BLock
+2.if I have time,i will answer question.But,I am a student,I don't have more time.

 #### Contribution

 1. Fork the repository